hspec/sensei/README.md

     sensei -isrc -itest test/Spec.hs --no-color --match foo

-All command-line arguments after the last `--` are passed to Hspec, regardless how they look:
+All command-line arguments after the last `--` are passed to Hspec, regardless of how they look:

     sensei -isrc -itest test/Spec.hs -- --no-color --match foo

 ### Boring files

-When `sensei` is used inside a Git repository it ignores modifications to [files that are ignored by `git`](https://git-scm.com/docs/gitignore).
+When `sensei` is used inside a Git repository, it ignores modifications to [files that are ignored by `git`](https://git-scm.com/docs/gitignore).

 ### Using `sensei` with Cabal sandboxes

     cabal exec sensei test/Spec.hs

-## 生徒 (*rōmaji*: seito): Accessing result on the command-line
+## 生徒 (*rōmaji*: seito): Accessing results on the command-line

 You can access the results of the last test run with `seito`: